kirkdotcam/LP-sqlinject/README.md

 * Read the comments in this code and listen to my lecture!
 * Both the mysql and sequelize modules have you covered.
 They do a lot to protect you from injections by default.
 * In other languages, make ABSOLUTELY CERTAIN that you escape characters in user input.
 You don't want you query to read semicolons, OR, or WHERE statements.
+* The technical term to protect against most injections is a [prepared statement](https://stackoverflow.com/questions/8263371/how-can-prepared-statements-protect-from-sql-injection-attacks)